Digilent/digilent-lambda-ts-template/README.md

 3. Run `npm install`
 4. Add TypeScript source in the generated **src/<modulename>.ts**
 5. Use TypeScript class in Lambda handler in **index.js**
-6. Run `node run build` to build the lambda funciton.
+6. Run `node run build` to build the lambda function.

 #### Generated Files
 * **index.js**